 I did not spec up at all, so it comes with the stock half-terabyte 5400RPM drive and 4 GB of RAM.
 I also didn’t opt up for the new higher-res screen, or preinstall any optional software.
 I think I’m taking a big enough bump up in performance that I’ll be happy with what I get.

 And because I was impatient, I went to the Apple Store at lunch to see if they actually had them in stock, and they did, so I cancelled my order online and picked one.
-And now the cruel irony of any new computer purchase: I have spent the last four hours with both new and old machines tethered together, slowly copying the last three years of my life through a cable and onto the new machine.
+And now the cruelty any new computer purchase: I have spent the last four hours with both new and old machines tethered together, slowly copying the last three years of my life through a cable and onto the new machine.
 And it does not look like it will finish by bedtime here, so I will have to play more tomorrow.

 For those keeping score at home, that brings our household to two MacBook Pros, a MacBook, two iPhones, two iPods, and an AirPort Express.
 No iPad.
 I didn’t even get to check them out, I was in such a hurry to get in and out of the Palo Alto Apple Store.
 I saw one out of the corner of my eye, and it looked neato, but I think Apple has taken enough of my money for a bit.